TuThanhDuong/myproject/README.md

 2. I used the reverse engineer feature in MySQL to extract the database ERD (Entities Relational Diagram) to better visualize the structure of this sample database.

+3. To keep it short and simple, I skipped the data cleansing step.

 3. 'SQL queries for Dashboard' contains the SQL codes written to extract data from the database.
-This extracted data then loaded to the Reference tabs_Sales and Reference tabs_Orders of Excel file "Dashboard_report_final" which serve as the inputs of the Dashboard report.
+The extracted data then loaded to the Reference tabs_Sales and Reference tabs_Orders of Excel file "Dashboard_report_final" which serve as the inputs of the Dashboard report.